Alenasap/rsschool-cv/cv.md

 ### My strengths:

-I`m a hightly motivated young person who is full of energy to study and constantly devolop my skills.
+I`m a highly motivated young person who is full of energy to study and constantly develop my skills.

 ### Examples of Code